cebix/macemu/README.md

 MinGW x86        JIT
 ```
 ### How To Build
-These builds need to be installed SDL2.0.10+ framework/library.
+These builds need to be installed SDL2.0.14+ framework/library.
 #### BasiliskII
 ##### macOS
-BasiliskII for macOS can be built with Apple Silicon Mac.

 preparation:

 Download gmp-6.2.1.tar.xz from https://gmplib.org.